dreamerparadise/Pdf-Collections/README.md

-# pdf-books
+# ALL THE FREE PDF BOOKS

-##**This repository is dedicated to curation of important books regrading computer science , mathematics , programming , machine learning , deeplearning**
+#### **This repository is dedicated to curation of important books regrading computer science , mathematics , programming , machine learning , deeplearning**